 Pickleball Rules – How to Play Pickleball

-Pickleball paddles are wooden and the ball is plastic with small holes.
+Pickleball paddles are wooden or composite and the ball is plastic with small holes.
 Pickleball points can only be scored by the serving side or when a player faults.
 Games are played to eleven and you must win by two points.

 Return of service must be allowed to bounce by the server.
 Players can only enter the non-volley zone to play a ball that bounces and may stay there to play balls that bounces.
 But players must exit the non-volley zone before hitting a volley.